 Step 1: On the Geoplaces screen, select + Create Geoplace:

-Step 2: Give your geoplace a name—it’s good practice to use a standard naming convention with square brackets to separate keywords to make it easier for you to find your geoplaces later.
+Step 2: Enter the geoplace Name—it’s good practice to use a standard naming convention with meaningful keywords to make it easier for you to find your geoplaces later.
 For example:

 Step 3: A Google map displays.
 If you give the browser permission to do so, the map defaults to your current location.
 Use the Search function to find the area you want to create your geoplace in.
 You can view the area in Map or Satellite view and further refine the view by selecting Terrain under the Map view or Labels under the Satellite view.

 Step 4: Select the Type of shape you want to use to create your geoplace—Circle or Polygon.